UpInStratosphere/LC-Bank/Algo_notes/Graph.md

             rank[rootx]++;
         }
         // components--;
-        return true; //two components are merged into one, decrease total component count by 1 }

-    /*
+        return true;
+    }

     int getCount(){ //use a class getter function to return the total count return components;
     }
-    */

 };
 ```